 Faith who blogs at The Girl From Nowhere:

 While studying counter-terrorism at college in Australia, I had a layover in Vancouver while traveling to Montreal to participate in an exchange program.
 Being a conscientious student, I had all my relevant textbooks in my hand luggage to study on the long flight.

 Unfortunately, when I arrived at customs in Canada they took one look at the subject of my textbooks and held me for 4 hours on suspicion of terrorism.

 I barely made my connecting flight.
-Thankfully, because it was Christmas Day, the airport was less busy than normal so I was able to sprint from the International to Domestic terminal and boarded my flight to Montreal.
+Thankfully, because it was Christmas Day, the airport was less busy than normal so I was able to sprint from the International to the Domestic terminal and board my flight to Montreal.

 Travel (mis)adventure #6: Five hours in travel purgatory, OKA Jakarta International Airport.

 Michelle who blogs at Full Time Explorer:

 I once had a layover in Jakarta, Indonesia.
 I’ve flown through hundreds of airports and usually find them fairly easy to navigate, but this airport was very different.